Mission & History

 During the 2009-10 school year Berkshire kicked off several new programs known collectively as The Berkshire Model, initiatives that go beyond the School’s core curriculum.
 Among them were programs that focused on sustainability, writing and critical thinking, philanthropy and service learning, and an Advanced Math/Science Research program.
 Also that year, the School resurrected its Education with Wings program from the 1940s, offering students an aviation science course with flying lessons at the nearby Great Barrington airport.

-The School's eight-acre solar field, featuring over 8,000 photovoltaic solar panels, came online in January of 2012 and produces approximately 40% of the School's energy needs.
-The Morgan-Bellas-Dixon Math and Science Center overlooking Buck Valley opened in the fall of 2012 and in 2013, Berkshire's new Visual Arts Center opened, featuring the Warren Family Gallery in which we showcase a range of exhibits, including art from students, alumni and local artists.
+The Morgan-Bellas-Dixon Math and Science Center overlooking Buck Valley opened in the fall of 2012 and in 2013, Berkshire's new Visual Arts Center opened, featuring The Warren Family Gallery which showcases a range of exhibits, including art from students, alumni and local artists.

 In November 2013, Pieter Mulder was named Berkshire's sixteenth Head of School.
 The following January, the School appointed its first-ever female Chair of the Board of Trustees, Alice Ehreclou Cole '76.
 In the fall of 2015, Berkshire celebrated the close of its highly successful $224 million Hail Berkshire Campaign and the reopening of the newly renovated Geier Library which quickly became a gathering place for study and relaxation.